jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 Of course, there's lots more Python can do and lots we haven't covered!
 But with these basics you should be able to do almost everything you need for this class, with a little Google/Stack Overflow searching from ~time to time~ every week.

 If you find something we haven't covered that would be helpful, please let me know!

+***

+### CHALLENGES

+1. Try changing the text inside the `print()` command.
+Save it and watch the console again to see the output
+2. Can you write a simple Python program that outputs various text to the console?
+What creative things can you do with such a simple interaface?